philips-software/fluent-bit-out-hsdp/README.md

 the deployment type you can either specify the Cloud `Region` and `Environment` or the On-Premise `IamUrl` and `IdmUrl` values.

-## API Signing or Service Identities
+## API Signing, Service Identities or Logdrainer

-The plugin supports both the API Signing authorization mechanism or the use of a IAM Service Identity with the `LOG.CREATE` scope
+The plugin supports both the API Signing authorization mechanism or the use of a IAM Service Identity with the `LOG.CREATE` scope.
+It also supports using a CF Logdrain endpoint although that limits the log format output (e.g. no support for the `custom` field)

 ## Configuration options
 Your `fluent-bit.conf` file should include an entry like below to enable the plugin: